venky9977/Fetch-Frontend-Take-Home-Exercise/README.md

 # Paw-fect Match Finder

-A React single-page application that helps dog lovers browse and “paw-ty” adoptable shelter dogs.
+A React application that helps dog lovers browse and “paw-ty” adoptable shelter dogs.
 Includes both a traditional search interface and a location-based map view, with fun dog-themed animations and responsive design powered by **Chakra UI**.

 ---